The 8 Most Popular Residential Architectural Styles

 Craftsman

-The Craftsman style, born from the Arts and Crafts movement of the early 20th century, remains a beloved architectural choice for its attention to detail and handmade quality.
-These homes are easily recognized by their low-pitched gabled roofs, overhanging eaves, tapered columns, and covered front porches.
+The Craftsman style, born from the Arts and Crafts movement of the early 20th century, is recognized by low-pitched gabled roofs, overhanging eaves, tapered columns, and covered front porches.
 Craftsman interiors typically feature built-in cabinetry, woodwork, and open living spaces that create warmth and charm.

 Though more common in older neighborhoods or historically designated areas, the Craftsman style is often adapted in new construction that values a cozy, approachable feel without sacrificing elegance.

 Coastal and Key West